danitrod/discovery-k8s-lab/README.md

 ![Service response time](./doc/images/response-time.png)

-Much more can be done with the dashboard.
+Much more can be done within New Relic One.
 If you want to learn more about the Kubernetes Cluster Explorer, watch [this video](https://www.youtube.com/watch?v=RKaEt26HjhI&ab_channel=NewRelic).